Francsco99/pcb_detection/README.md

 You can view processed images in the gallery by visiting the `/gallery` route.
 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing

-We welcome contributions from the community.
-If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/my-feature`.
-3. Make your changes and commit them: `git commit -m 'Add new feature'`.
-4. Push to your forked repository: `git push origin feature/my-feature`.
-5. Open a pull request on the original repository.

-Please make sure to follow the [Code of Conduct](CODE_OF_CONDUCT.md) and [Contribution Guidelines](CONTRIBUTING.md).

-## Support

-If you encounter any issues or have questions, please open a [GitHub Issue](https://github.com/your-username/yolo-image-detection/issues) for assistance.

-## Roadmap

-Check the [project roadmap](ROADMAP.md) to see planned features and updates.

-## Acknowledgments

-We would like to thank the YOLO and Flask communities for their contributions and support.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-**Note**: This README is a template.
-Please customize it according to your project's needs.